tangentsoft/pidp8i/HACKERS.md

     `doc`, such as because the document they're part of is one of the wiki articles.

-*   <b>`src`</b> - Source code for the project's programs, excepting sources that fit better elsewhere: `bin`, `examples`, `lib`, `tools`, etc.
+*   <b>`src`</b> - Source code for the project's programs, especially those that cannot be used until they are built.
+The build system's output directories are `bin`, `boot`, `libexec`, and `obj`.

+    Programs that can be used without being "built", example programs, and single-file scripts are placed elsewhere: `bin`, `examples`, `libexec`, `tools`, etc. Basically, we place such files where the build system *would* place them if they were built from something under `src`.

-    The top level is for the SIMH core, with the PDP-8 simulator specific bits in the `PDP8` subdirectory.
+    The top level of `src` is for the SIMH core, with the PDP-8 simulator specific bits in the `PDP8` subdirectory.

-    The other subdirectories are for other programs' source code.
+    The subdirectories of `src` are for other programs' source code.

 *   <b>`test`</b> - Output directory used by `tools/test-*`.